Thief River Falls Public Library: History

 In 1900, a few civic leaders decided that a book collection was needed for everyone to use.
 Money was raised for a small collection of books which were then housed in the first library, a storefront on 2nd Street, which was provided rent-free.

 In the spring of 1902, a small one-story annex was built for the library on the north side of the old City Fire Hall at the corner of First Street and Main Avenue.
 A Mr. L.G.
 Browning was hired as the first librarian that year, at the salary of $14 a month.

 In 1906, the library became an official separate department of the City of Thief River Falls.
 When the city moved to its current location, the library also moved and was located in a large room in the basement.
 As the library grew, it was evident it needed more space.
 In 1914, the Carnegie Library was built in Thief River Falls and dedicated on May 12, 1915.
 The Carnegie Library provided the library with a children's section.

-Hazel Halgrim, the librarian from 1912-1913, again assumed the librarianship in 1925 and remained in the position until 1953.
+Hazel Halgrim, the librarian from 1912 to 1913, again assumed the librarianship in 1925 and remained in the position until 1953.
 During this time, she implemented county outreach library service.
 This became a model for the state.
 In 1929, Pennington County became the eleventh Minnesota County to receive library service.
 Halgrim became so well respected among librarians in the state, that they first elected her secretary, then president, of the Minnesota Library Association.
 Known as "Miss Library", Frances Shanahan became the TRF librarian in 1953 and served until her death in 1965.
 Named one of the three 1962 Outstanding Women of Thief River Falls by the Business and Professional Women's Club, Shanahan would not live to see her two dreams-a new library, and regionalization of library services—come to completion.